soklet/soklet/README.md

     public Optional<CorsResponse> authorize(@Nonnull Request request,
                                             @Nonnull CorsRequest corsRequest,
                                             @Nonnull Set<HttpMethod> availableHttpMethods) {
-      // Arbitrary application-specific rule for whether to approve this preflight boolean allowPreflight = request.getQueryParameters().containsKey("example");
+      // Arbitrary application-specific rule for whether to approve this CORS request boolean allowCors = request.getQueryParameters().containsKey("example");

       // Echo back the request's origin and the set of HTTP methods Soklet determines
-      // your Resource Methods can support for this preflight.
+      // your Resource Methods can support for this CORS request.
-      // The configured ResponseMarshaler will take this info and write it back over the wire if (allowPreflight)
+      // The configured ResponseMarshaler will take this info and write it back over the wire if (allowCors)
         return Optional.of(new CorsResponse.Builder(corsRequest.getOrigin())
           .accessControlAllowMethods(availableHttpMethods)
           .accessControlAllowHeaders(Set.of("*"))